rb1205/btrfs-snapshotter/README.md

 Prerequisites
 -------------

-One or more btrfs filesystems
+* One or more btrfs filesystems
-btrfs-tools in your path
-Python 2.x.
+* Python 2.x.
 No additional python module is needed.
+* btrfs-tools in your path

 Installation